glyfish/glyfish.github.io/_posts/2018-09-08-metropolis_hastings_sampling.md

     return numpy.random.normal(x, stepsize)
 ```

 `qsample(x, stepsize)` takes two arguments as input.
-The first is `x` the previous state and
+The first is `x`, the previous state, and
 the second the `stepsize`. `x` is used as the `loc` parameter and `stepsize` the `scale` parameter
 in the call to the `numpy` `normal` random number generator.

-Simulations of time series using `qsample(x, stepsize)` can be performed using the code below where
+Simulations of time series using `qsample(x, stepsize)` can be performed using the code below.
-first the simulation parameters are specified and followed by allocation of storage for the result.
-Finally, the simulation is initialized and `nsamples` samples are generated.

 ```python
 stepsize = 1.0